coloringchaos/web-spring-16/_posts/2016-01-28-html-notes.md

 </video>
 {% endhighlight %}

-The controls attribute adds video controls, like play, pause, and volume.
+The **controls** attribute adds video controls, like play, pause, and volume.

-It is a good idea to always include width and height attributes.
+It is a good idea to always include **width** and **height** attributes.

 If height and width are not set, the browser does not know the size of the video.
 The effect will be that the page will change (or flicker) while the video loads.

-#HTML audio tag
+# HTML audio tag
+The `<audio>` tag is very similar to the video tag.
+To use this element, save an audio file (.mp3 and .ogg) to the same directory where your .html page is saved.

 {% highlight html %}
 <audio controls>
 	<source src="audio.ogg" type="audio/ogg">